How To Start Your Nonprofit in 4 Steps

 You made it!
 The hardest part is over.
 The 501(c)(3) application consists mainly of gathering the documents you have prepared thus far and sending them to the appropriate party.

 Organizing documents, (i.e. articles of incorporation) that have been approved by your operating state

 New organizations must provide financial statements for the current year and budgets for the next two years

 Organizations with three or more years of existence must include financial statements for the current year and the previous two years

 Bylaws if have been adopted and approved

-We will keep repeating it for good measure, but make sure you have a professional look over all of your documents to make sure everything is within state and federal regulation.
+We will keep repeating it for good measure, but make sure you have a professional look over all of your documents to make sure everything is within state and federal regulations.